 Why Does It Matter?

-Aligned with a Healthy Environment
+Align with a Healthy Environment

-As gardeners we have an opportunity to garden in alignment with a healthy environment, and foster the life of the biotic community with native plants and pollinator-friendly practices.
+Native plants and native pollinators are inextricably linked, and these plants have a crucial role to play in supporting pollinators and mitigating these damaging trends.
+As gardeners, we have an opportunity to garden in alignment with a healthy environment, and foster the life of the biotic community with native plants and pollinator-friendly practices:

 1. Plant Natives!
 Native pollinators are adapted to native plants in both their behaviors and in their physical traits, and the plants need them as well.